minhajislam674/speed-typing-game-scrimba/README.md

-# Spped Typing Game - Scrimba Project
+# Speed Typing Game - Scrimba Project

 > This is a speed typing game (Scrimba project) to learn advanced React concepts and React hooks.
 The game allows users to test
 > their typing speed while having fun.